cliff42/anchor-kit/README.md

 <img width="570" height="448" alt="Screenshot 2025-12-15 at 2 40 34 AM" src="https://github.com/user-attachments/assets/d3f7fcb4-aabc-4737-8916-4e35c4ac32bf" />

 Above shows an example of rendering an image texture onto the window.
 Displaying these requires a few extra steps before they can be rendered onto a window.
-First, an image file has to be read in as bytes, and second, the image has to be processed using the `Renderer`s `get_image_id_from_btyes` functions.
+First, an image file (texture) has to be read in as bytes, and second, the texture has to be registered using the `Renderer`s `get_image_id_from_btyes` functions.
 This generates a `Uuid` for the image that is then used to render it.

+Behind the scenes, image elements also rely on `rectangle` primitives, which means users can also add styling to images similar to pills (border radius etc.).

 ```
 ui.image(<Image: Uuid>, <Style>);